 - Pieces of pottery make nice, solid bookends.

-- Stack a pyramid of books and put one of your favorite objects atop the stack.
+- Stack a pyramid of books, from largest to smallest, and put one of your favorite objects atop the stack.

 - Use bookshelves as a gallery for framed photos or art.

 Ask someone whose home styling skills you admire to help you see your home and possessions in a new light.
 Stay open to change and new ideas.